Carl "Alfalfa" Switzer: Death

 The two arrived at Stiltz's home in Mission Hills, at 10400 Columbus Avenue.
 Stiltz shared the home with his wife, Rita Corrigan, and his stepchildren.
 Switzer and Piott intended to demand money from Stiltz.
 Though differing accounts of the event exist, all agree that Stiltz was struck over the left side of his head with a glass clock.
-He later retreated to his room to retrieve a .38-caliber revolver, which Switzer wrestled him for.
-Their struggle caused the gun to discharge and almost shoot Tom Corrigan, Stiltz's 14-year-old stepson.
+He later retreated to his room to retrieve a .38-caliber revolver, and Switzer tried to wrestle the gun from him.
+Their struggle caused the gun to discharge and almost shot Tom Corrigan, Stiltz's 14-year-old stepson.
+Stiltz regained the weapon and shot Switzer.

 Stiltz's account of the event was one of self-defense, testifying that Switzer had banged on his front door, yelling "Let me in, or I'll kick in the door."
 The threat was followed by a struggle that began with one of the men, Switzer or Piott, striking Stiltz with the clock.
-This prompted Stiltz to retrieve his firearm, which Switzer grabbed for.
-The gun discharged accidentally, almost shooting Corrigan.
-Switzer then, according to Stiltz, threatened him with a knife and yelled, "I'm going to kill you!"
+This prompted Stiltz to retrieve his firearm.
+According to Stiltz, Switzer threatened him with a knife and yelled, "I'm going to kill you!"
 Stiltz fired and shot Switzer in the groin, damaging an artery that caused massive internal bleeding.
-Switzer was dead when he arrived at the hospital.
+Switzer was pronounced dead on arrival at 7:27 pm at the hospital at the age of 31.

 Tom Corrigan's account differed significantly from his stepfather's.
 He told investigators that Stiltz shot Switzer as he and Piott were leaving.
 After the gun's accidental discharge that almost hit Corrigan, Switzer turned to Piott and said they needed to leave.
 The two were headed for the door when Stiltz then fired the fatal shot.
 Switzer never drew a knife, as Stiltz had claimed he had.

 Corrigan was never called to testify at the coroner's inquest, and Stiltz testified in his own favor.
 His testimony was taken to be truthful, despite physical evidence that contradicted his account and his past perjury conviction.
 Years later, Corrigan stood by what he told officers had happened that night, and said his stepfather did not have to kill Switzer.